litecoinz-core/ltzcore/packages/ltzcore-node/src/modules/modules.md

 // package.json

   "dependencies": {
-    "ltzcore-lib-cash": "^8.3.4",
+    "ltzcore-lib": "^8.23.1",
-    "ltzcore-p2p-cash": "^8.3.4"
+    "ltzcore-p2p": "^8.23.1"
   }

 ```

-We could add this module by adding `ltzcore-node-bch` to the modules array in ltzcore.config.json
+We could add this module by adding `ltzcore-node` to the modules array in ltzcore.config.json

 ```
-    modules: ['./bitcoin', 'ltzcore-node-bch'],
+    modules: ['./bitcoin', 'ltzcore-node'],
 ```